Christian Walker Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to allow 73 home runs (one per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.